MatejHosek/volgiada/README.md

 # Volgáda judging app

-A Django app for judging a math competition I help to organie
+A Django app for judging a math competition I help to organise